 Jobseeker's Benefit and work

-One of the primary conditions for getting Jobseeker’s Benefit is that you must be unemployed.
-However, you do not have to be totally unemployed – you must be unemployed for at least 4 days out of the 7-day social welfare employment week.
+One of the conditions for getting Jobseeker’s Benefit is that you must be unemployed.
+However, you do not have to be totally unemployed – you must have had a substantial loss of employment and be unemployed for at least 4 days out of the 7-day employment week.
+Your earnings must also have reduced because of the loss of employment.

 You must also be available for and actively seeking work and you must meet all the other conditions for Jobseeker’s Benefit.
 For example, you must have enough social insurance (PRSI) contributions.

-You can work and get Jobseeker’s Benefit if:
+You may work and get Jobseeker’s Benefit if:

 - Your days at work are reduced due to lack of work (systematic short-time working)